How to Jump Higher with Our Vertical Jump Guide

 If you took a poll of the areas athletes wanted to improve the most, their vertical jump would be among the tops.
 Athletes playing basketball and volleyball rely on their verticals in a number of ways, but one major way is it gives them an edge to stand out amongst their peers.
 Players want to jump higher and coaches are looking for players that can put some space between their feet and the court.

 But what if you don’t have a great vertical?
-Not every player is blessed with the ability to jump high - and that’s where we are here to help.
+Not every player is blessed with the ability to jump high - and that’s why we are here to help.
 We put together a Vertical Jump Guide to help you increase your vertical.
 In this guide, we’ll break down what training to start incorporating into your workouts.

 When you combine our Vertical Jump Guide with hard work, commitment, and motivation - the sky's the limit - literally.
 It won’t happen overnight, but stay the course and watch as those results start showing up in your game.

 A vertical jump is defined as the highest point an athlete can touch from a standing point jump, less the height the athlete can touch from a standing position (standing reach height).
-The best place to start with your vertical jump improvement is testing your vertical jump.
+The best place to start with your vertical jump improvement is by testing your vertical jump.
 This will serve as your reference point to see how you’re increasing your vertical.

 To get your training started, you need a way to measure your jump.
-If you’re testing your vertical at gym or in a professional type setting, they may have a Vertec.
+If you’re testing your vertical at the gym or in a professional type setting, they may have a Vertec.
 The Vertec is one of the most common apparatus for measuring vertical jump ability.
 It is the vertical jump-testing device of choice for many college and professional teams, but they also have the budget for such a thing.
 If you’re wanting to test your vertical in a budget-friendly way, you can easily use a measuring tape, a marked wall, or chalk for marking a wall.

 Next, it’s time to actually do the testing.